Abuse: To hurt or inflict damage on another person, either emotionally, physically or both.

-Assault: Applying force intentionally to another person, directly or indirectly, without that person’s consent.
-Also when a person attempts or threatens to apply force.
+Assault: Applying force intentionally on another person, directly or indirectly, without that person’s consent or when a person attempts or threatens to apply force.

 Domestic violence: Any form of physical, sexual, emotional or psychological abuse, including financial control, stalking and harassment.
 It occurs between opposite or same-sex intimate partners, who may or may not be married, common law, or living together.
 It can also continue to happen after a relationship has ended.

 Harassment: Act of engaging in a course of vexatious comment or conduct against a worker that is known or ought reasonably to be known to be unwelcome.

 Behavior or expression that could offend any reasonable person;